iWorkTech/xapi-wrapper-xamarin/component/GettingStarted.md

 - For technical documentation refer to this site [TINCAN API](http://tincanapi.com/)
 - For information on Xamarin refer to this site [Xamarin](http://www.xamarin.com/)

-With easy-to-use SDKs for Android and iOS, helpful classes and methods to track user activities, as TINCAN statements, activities or scores and other interactions in a simple Actor, Object, Verb verbatim.
+The component has easy-to-use apis for Android and iOS, helpful classes and methods to track user interaction with any digital assets in a simple Actor, Object, Verb verbatim.
+The complex interactions can be captured in form of TINCAN statements, activities or scores using simple log like statements.

 ## Quick Start Notes:
 1. .NET Standard 1.6 compatible library